 Format and Procedure

 The examination is a computer-based, timed, closed-book assessment that must be attempted unaided in the presence of a proctor.

 - PPC® Examination consists of fifty (50) multiple choice questions with a ninety (90) minute time-limit.
-A paper-based examination is available upon prior arrangement by Fi360 or the exam taker, and may only be proctored by Fi360 personnel.
+A paper-based examination is available upon prior arrangement by Fi360 or the exam taker and may only be proctored by Fi360 personnel.

 - AIFA® Examination is a paper-based exam.
 It totals 50 points consisting of nine (9) short answer questions (30 points total), ten (10) multiple choice questions (10 points total) and completion of case studies (10 points total).
 The AIFA® Examination has a time-limit of ninety (90) minutes.

 The exam is designed to assess comprehension of the subject matter, as well as their proper application.
-Across all Fi360 Designation Examinations, a minimum (cut) score to successfully pass each respective exam is as follows:
+The minimum (cut) score to successfully pass each respective exam is as follows: